+- 9.52.
 The provision of high-speed broadband is inadequate across the Neighbourhood Area.
 It is hoped that the Government's levelling up agenda for rural communities will improve this.
 Since March 2020, every home and business in the UK has the legal right to request a decent, affordable broadband connection.
+Telecommunication providers are encouraged to improve existing mobile coverage and provide the latest generation of network services across the Neighbourhood Area. - 9.53.
 The Joint Core Strategy Policy 10 recognises the importance of 'next generation access broadband.'
 This Neighbourhood Plan recognises the fundamental importance of ultra-fast broadband to the development of the local economy and that rural communities must not be disadvantaged with a poor communication infrastructure.
-Such facilities are particularly important for promoting and developing homeworking as outlined in policy E3.
+Such facilities are particularly important for promoting and developing homeworking as outlined in policy E3. - 9.54.
 Emerging Local Plan Policy ST59 promotes enhanced digital infrastructure to help reduce the need to travel.

-POLICY E5: BROADBAND INFRASTRUCTURE - Proposals to provide increased access to a superfast or ultra-fast broadband service (including unforeseen future developments) and improve the mobile telecommunication network that will serve businesses and other properties within the Neighbourhood Area will be actively supported.
-This may require above ground network installations, which must be sympathetically located and designed to integrate into the landscape and not be located in or near to open landscapes.
-In addition:
+POLICY E5: BROADBAND INFRASTRUCTURE

+Proposals to provide increased access to a superfast or ultra-fast broadband service (including unforeseen future developments) and improve the mobile telecommunication network that will serve businesses and other properties within the Neighbourhood Area will be actively supported.
+Where above ground network installations are necessary, they should be sympathetically located and designed to integrate into the landscape and should not be located in, or adjacent to open landscapes.